Free School Meal Entitlement in Redcar & Cleveland Borough Council

 Redcar, Yorkshire, TS10 1RT

 Free school meals claims cannot be backdated.
-They are awarded from the date we receive the application, once eligibility is confirmed.
-This is because there is a legal requirement for a request to be made, before a free school meal can be provided.
+There is a legal requirement for a request to be made, before a free school meal can be provided.
+The date of entitlement is the date that we confirm your eligibility, using the eligibility checking service (ECS) or paperwork supplied.

-If you are not entitled to free school meals, you will be notified in writing.
+If you are not entitled, you will be notified in writing.

 How we process your data